manashmandal/Amplifiers/README.md

 # R-C Coupled Transistor Amplifier

+## Operation:

+AC Signal is applied on the first BJT, it appears in the amplified form across `Rc`.
+The second stage does further amplification.

 ## Advantages:
 * Voltage amplification
 * Excellent audio fidelity over a wide range of frequency [Large Band-width]